netdata/netdata/collectors/REFERENCE.md

 allow Netdata to connect.
 In most of the cases, allowing the user `netdata` from `localhost` to connect and collect metrics, will automatically enable data collection for the application in question (it will require a Netdata restart).

-View our [collectors quickstart](/collectors/QUICKSTART.md) for explict details on enabling and configuring collector modules.
+View our [collectors quickstart](/collectors/QUICKSTART.md) for explicit details on enabling and configuring collector modules.

 ## Troubleshoot a collector